 For managing these SMB accounts, a more efficient, usually tech-enabled, kind of approach is commonly what you’re seeing used.
 The focus, critically, is about delivering excellent service but, at the same time, keeping the cost of sales relatively low, which is a constant balancing act.

-This distinction, you know, it’s really all about who exactly you’re selling to in your sales efforts.
+This distinction, you know, is really all about who exactly you’re selling to in your sales efforts.
 A company account represents an entire organization, involving multiple contacts and various stakeholders.

 An individual account, however, is very much focused on just that, a single person, which is quite different, of course.
 You’re more likely to encounter this approach in B2C sales or, say, when you’re dealing with freelancers and sole proprietors, which makes a lot of sense.